Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Name:** The name of the incident priority presented to the user.

-**Description:** The incident priority description presented to the user.
+**Description:** The incident priority description presented to the user when reporting.

 **View Order:** The ranked order which the priority should be listed in menus and dropdowns.